ysantanaf/lanyon/CV.md

 * **GitHub**
 * **Markdown**
 * **LaTEX**
-* **NetCDF, HDF, and other highl-level data formats**
+* **NetCDF**, **HDF**, and other highl-level data formats

-I also have skills using other software and languages, such as Ocean Data View, SPSS, and ArcGIS, among others.
+*I also have skills using other software and languages, such as Ocean Data View, SPSS, and ArcGIS, among others.*

 > **Laboratory**

-Experience setting up oceanographic instruments and analytical experiments.
+* Experience setting up oceanographic instruments and analytical experiments.

-Analysis of organic carbon and nitrogen.
+* Analysis of organic carbon and nitrogen.
 Use of elemental analyzer (CHN).

-Analysis of nutrients from sea samples (AutoAnalyzer).
+* Analysis of nutrients from sea samples (AutoAnalyzer).

 > **Experience at the sea**

-Participation in 6 oceanographic surveys and short sea samplings.
+* Participation in 6 oceanographic surveys and short sea samplings.

-Course of “Personal Survival Techniques” by Falck Nutec, Aberdeen, UK (2009)
+* Course of “Personal Survival Techniques” by Falck Nutec, Aberdeen, UK (2009)

-Advanced diver (ACUC International).
+* Advanced diver (ACUC International).